 New look aubergine

-A classic Baingan Bharta gets a City slicker makeover with this oven-friendly twist
+A classic Baingan Bharta gets a City slicker makeover

 It was bank holiday Monday.
 I decided to brave lashing winds and non-stop rain in the search for gold heels and a summer party frock.
 I made my way to the shops, where I would sacrifice common sense and comfort at the alter of high glamour.